Pololac/snake-game/README.md

 window.audioCtx = new AudioContext();
 ```

-Then when an audio context is declared you can create digital sound with specified oscillator and gainode for the shape and design of the sound :
+Then, when an audio context is declared, you can create digital sound with specified oscillator and gainNode for the shape and design of the sound :

 ```js
 if (window.audioCtx) {